haxsaw/actuator/Tutorial.md

 ns = SimpleNamespace()
 ```

-We've established several Vars at the model level, one which includes a hard-coded IP to use for commands, in this case 'localhost', and a single component that will be the target of the files we want to copy. *NOTE*: Actuator uses [Ansible](https://pypi.python.org/pypi/ansible/1.7.2) under the covers for managing the execution of commands over ssh, and hence for this example to work it must be run on a *nix box that has appropriate ssh keys set up to allow for passwordless login.
+We've established several Vars at the model level, one which includes a hard-coded IP to use for commands, in this case 'localhost', and a single role that will be the target of the files we want to copy. *NOTE*: Actuator uses [Ansible](https://pypi.python.org/pypi/ansible/1.7.2) under the covers for managing the execution of commands over ssh, and hence for this example to work it must be run on a *nix box that has appropriate ssh keys set up to allow for passwordless login.

 Declaring tasks is a matter of creating one or more instances of various task classes which in many cases are Actuator analogs for Ansible modules.
 In this example, we'll declare two tasks: one which will remove any past files copied to the target (only really needed for non-dynamic hosts), and another that will copy the files to the target, in this case the Actuator package itself.